Connecticut Juvenile Defense Attorneys

 Call an experienced Connecticut juvenile defense lawyer as soon as possible

 Facing a juvenile criminal case can be frightening because your child’s future is on the line.
 Our attorneys have extensive experience as former prosecutors, public defenders, and criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
-We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.To schedule a consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.